stringparser/remote-screenshot/README.md

 > Toy project!

-## remote screenshot
+# remote screenshot

-Take an screenshot from a dom node and send it back to the server
+Take an screenshot from a DOM node and send it back to the server

 ## license